nESI Emitters CLASSIC

 Stable and repeatable signals require extremely tight tolerances at the microscopic scale.
 Our unique micro-machining process produces:

-• constant inner diameter (from 10 to 50 μm ID)
+• constant inner diameter (down to 10 μm ID), and

 • very tight tolerances.

 Know everything about each emitter.
-Each and every emitter is inspected and photographed.
-You will get the a quality control and traceability report for every emitter.
+Every emitter is inspected and photographed.
+You will get the quality control and traceability report for every emitter.

 Improve the quality of your data.